jacquelinearaya/jacquelinearaya.github.io/_posts/2019-05-25-web_report.md

 * Top Reviewed

 I chose to stick with the default of the site, which is the "Top Picks" and collect basic data of all the hotels in that list.
 Afterwards, for each collected hotel, I got the overall and individual scores from the full list of guest scores for all languages.
-The collection of data was made with a self-coded web scraping script written in Python [Link to Python files](https://github.com/jacquelinearaya/StatsGR5293_project/tree/master/data/raw) ad-hoc to this task and was stored in several json files.
+The collection of data was made with a self-coded web scraping [script written in Python](https://github.com/jacquelinearaya/StatsGR5293_project/tree/master/data/raw) ad-hoc to this task and was stored in several json files.
 As the web scraping process was done in two steps, it was natural to come up with two different, but linked, datasets: one for hotels and their basic information along with the overall score, and a second one with the guest's scores for each hotel.
 Aditionally, a third python script was needed to scrape the number of stars of each hotel in the site, and was later incorporated into the hotels dataframe.

 These files, along with the raw data can be found in my GitHub Repository: [Github Repo](https://github.com/jacquelinearaya/StatsGR5293_project).